enso-org/enso/docs/CONTRIBUTING.md

 ### System Requirements

+The following operating systems are supported for developing Enso:

+- Windows 10
+- macOS 10.14 and above
+- Linux 4.4 and above

+Currently only x86_64 (amd64) architecture is supported.
+You may be able to develop Enso on other systems, but issues arising from unsupported configurations will not be fixed by the core team.

 In order to build and run Enso you will need the following tools:

 - [sbt](https://www.scala-sbt.org/) with the same version as specified in